 Merino can absorb as much as 30% of its weight without feeling wet, making it the most “hydrophilic” of all natural fibers.

 Generally, that’s a good thing because it absorbs your sweat or the rain to keep the fabric clinging to your skin.
-It gives your skin the room to do it’s job and regulate its temperature appropriately.
+It gives your skin the room to do its job of regulating your body temperature.

 Con: Merino Doesn’t Give Up Moisture Easily